Skip to main content

 What you'll study

-• Focused assessment skills of the patient with chronic disease
+• Focused assessment skills for patients with chronic disease

-• Advanced application of the care and interventions across the disease trajectory including rehabilitation, acute admissions avoidance strategies, carer support, patient self-management techniques, and the importance of palliation in chronic disease management
+• Advanced care and interventions across the disease journey.
+This includes rehabilitation, avoiding hospital admission, carer support, patient self-management techniques, and the role of palliative care.

-• Evidence-based advanced practice in the management of the following chronic diseases/topics: heart failure, CHD, COPD, asthma, liver cirrhosis, and substance abuse.
+• Evidence-based practice in managing chronic diseases.
+These could include heart failure, coronary heart disease (CHD), chronic obstructive pulmonary disease (COPD), asthma, liver cirrhosis, and substance abuse.

 Assessment 1: Assignment

-You'll deconstruct a complex case from practice and critically appraise the care decisions made, the interventions undertaken and identify, debate and analyse the key components of your decision-making, reviewing the outcome of the case to critically appraise and justify the clinical actions taken in a written report.
+Theoretically, you'll deconstruct a complex case from practice.
+You'll critically assess the care decisions made and the interventions used.
+You'll then identify, debate, and analyse the key components of your decision making.
+Afterwards, you'll review the outcome of the case.
+This helps you evaluate and justify your clinical actions through a written report.

 Entry requirements